Critical Review: RADA Electronic Industries (RADA) vs. The Competition

 |2.47

-RADA Electronic Industries presently has a consensus target price of $15.00, suggesting a potential upside of 14.59%.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 22.14%.
+RADA Electronic Industries presently has a consensus target price of $15.00, indicating a potential upside of 12.87%.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 22.69%.
 Given RADA Electronic Industries’ competitors higher probable upside, analysts plainly believe RADA Electronic Industries has less favorable growth aspects than its competitors.

-This table compares RADA Electronic Industries and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares RADA Electronic Industries and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue